rclone/rclone/docs/content/docs.md

 There is no way to recover the configuration if you lose your password.

-rclone uses [nacl secretbox](https://godoc.org/golang.org/x/crypto/nacl/secretbox) which in term uses XSalsa20 and Poly1305 to encrypt and authenticate your configuration with secret-key cryptography.
+rclone uses [nacl secretbox](https://godoc.org/golang.org/x/crypto/nacl/secretbox) which in turn uses XSalsa20 and Poly1305 to encrypt and authenticate your configuration with secret-key cryptography.
 The password is SHA-256 hashed, which produces the key for secretbox.
 The hashed password is not stored.

-While this provides very good security, we do not recommend storing your encrypted rclone configuration in public, if it contains sensitive information, maybe except if you use a very strong password.
+While this provides very good security, we do not recommend storing your encrypted rclone configuration in public if it contains sensitive information, maybe except if you use a very strong password.

 If it is safe in your environment, you can set the `RCLONE_CONFIG_PASS`